ritikapati/webdev-workshop/README.md

 Checkout the branch [workshop/part3-javascript](https://github.com/renzil/webdev-workshop/tree/workshop/part3-javascript) and follow the instructions in the README.

 ## Completed project
-The completed project is available under the branch workshop/completed.
+The completed project is available under the branch [workshop/completed](https://github.com/renzil/webdev-workshop/tree/workshop/completed).
 Checkout the README of this branch for instructions on how to build / deploy.
-Don't forget to replace the TENOR_API_KEY before running / deploying.
+Don't forget to replace the TENOR_API_KEY in js/game.js before running / deploying.